DefenderOfBasic/in-good-faith-handbook/source/content/index.md

+---
+title: ⚖️ In Good Faith - Table of Contents
+---

 # Chapters
 This is a really rough sketch to give spots to slot in ideas - feel free to modify and reshape however you see fit!
 ## You